Slow Cooker Pulled Chicken

 - Yellow mustard.
 The tang from the mustard is the perfect compliment to the sweetness of the sauce.

 - Spices.
-We’re adding garlic salt and a small amount of cayenne pepper for even more delicious flavor.
+We’re adding garlic salt and a 1/4 tsp cayenne pepper for even more delicious flavor.

-This pulled chicken recipe is so super simple!
-Below, you’ll find a rundown of the basic instructions and then you can find the full, printable recipe at the bottom of the page.
+This slow cooker BBQ chicken recipe is so super simple!
+Below, you’ll find a rundown of the basic instructions and then you can find the full, printable recipe in the recipe card.
+Here’s the easy process:

 - Pre-cook chicken.
-Brown the chicken for four minutes on each side in about one tablespoon of oil over medium-high heat.
+In a large skillet, brown the chicken for four minutes on each side in about one tablespoon of oil over medium-high heat.
 This is an extra step, but it’s so worth it for the most flavorful pulled chicken

 - Make the sauce.
-Stir together all of sauce ingredients to make the homemade barbecue sauce that’s SO tasty!
+Stir together all of sauce ingredients to make the super tasty homemade barbecue sauce.

 - Serve.
 Pile shredded chicken on buns to enjoy as a chicken sandwich or enjoy another preferred way!